Jakexxh/Simple-EI-RNN/README.md

 # Perceptual decision making - Random Dots
 **Inhibitory Recurrent Neural Networks for Cognitive**

 `So far only for RT version`

 Xiaohe Xue

+## Itroduction

+This project trys to implementate the Perceptual Decision Making Task in the paper [**Training excitatory-inhibitory recurrent neural networks for cognitive tasks: A simple and flexible framework**](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004792)